 The Department of Energy only allows the funding of transition training to other Federal agencies in two ways: under a Career Transition Plan, or under a Workforce Development Program.
 The TEP did not address the regulatory criteria found under 5 C.F.R.
 4103, 42 U.S.C.
 7274h4, or 42 U.S.C.
 72375 that would legally authorize either of these types of transition training.
-Specifically, in order for training to be authorized under a Career Transition Plan, employees must be subject to certain specific actions, including certificates of expected separation, certifications indicating that positions are surplus, or reduction-in-force notices.
-However, the TEP did not address these criteria.
+Specifically, in order for training to be authorized under a Career Transition Plan, employees must be subject to certain specific actions, including certificates of expected separation, certifications indicating that positions are surplus, or reduction-in-force notices.6 However, the TEP did not address these criteria.
 Under a Workforce Development Program, the requirements of 5 C.F.R.
 410.307 must be followed.
-This regulation requires the head of the agency, prior to authorization of the training, to determine that there exists a reasonable expectation of placement in another agency, considering the extent to which the employee's skills may be utilized in the new position, the employee's capability to learn skills and acquire knowledge and abilities in the new position, and the benefits to the Government that would result from retaining the employee in Federal service.
+This regulation requires the head of the agency, prior to authorization of the training, to determine that there exists a reasonable expectation of placement in another agency, considering the extent to which the employee's skills may be utilized in the new position, and the benefits to the Government that would result from retaining the employee in Federal service.
 Again, the TEP did not address these criteria.